Marius-TestDuo/RobotFramework-Python-Beginner/README.md

 - tag name: by tag.
 Example: tag:input
 - link text: full link text.
 Example: link:Sign in
 - partial link text: partial link.
 Example: partial link:Sign

+## Test Features
+- Video Recording: Video recording can be set per test (see start Testing for options)
+  - Videos are saved in workingfolder/reports/corrosponding module (web / mobile/ etc)

+## Test Videos
+- All test videos that are kept to preview how the tests run are kept in workingfolder/test_videos